hashicorp/terraform-provider-aws/website/docs/r/s3control_access_grants_instance.html.markdown

 # Resource: aws_s3control_access_grants_instance

-Provides a resource to manage an S3 Access Grants instance.
+Provides a resource to manage an S3 Access Grants instance, which serves as a logical grouping for access grants.
 You can have one S3 Access Grants instance per Region in your account.

 ## Example Usage